 GET TO KNOW CINDY BURKETT

-Cindy Burkett married her high school sweetheart, Mike, just before he joined the Air Force.
+Cindy Burkett fell in love with her husband Mike in high school.
+They married and Mike joined the Air Force.
 While Mike served, Cindy went to work at a local law firm – the best job she could find without a college degree.
 Together, they scraped dimes to raise their three kids and put Mike through college.
 Raising a family is how Cindy learned to be fiscally responsible.

-Cindy always wanted a college degree – so at the age of 37, with Mike’s job doing well and their kids approaching high school, Cindy started night school and continued to work her full time job.
-Eight years later, Cindy graduated from the University of Texas at Arlington with a 4.0 GPA and degrees in political science and business – and she quickly put them to work.
+Cindy always wanted a college degree – so at the age of 37, with Mike’s job doing well and their kids approaching high school, Cindy started night school and continued to work full-time.
+Eight years later, Cindy graduated from the University of Texas at Arlington with a 4.0 GPA and two degrees.

 Cindy became co-owner of Highline Enterprises, a company that owned and operated several Subway franchises.
 With each new location, Cindy was the first one to open up and last one to close.
 Be it managing payroll and negotiating leases, or preparing the food and cleaning the floors, Cindy did what it took to be successful.
 She learned just how difficult creating jobs and making payroll is when government taxes and regulation get in the way.

 Today, Cindy is a successful commercial and residential realtor, helping families and small businesses find a place to thrive.

 HOW CINDY HAS SERVED YOU IN AUSTIN

 Convinced she could make a difference, Cindy ran against a liberal Democrat who held her local State Legislative seat.
 At the time, the GOP majority was just one seat and was in danger.
 Cindy ran to strengthen schools, lower our taxes, stop illegal immigration and protect the unborn.
 She ran on the values she had lived by throughout her life.
 The people entrusted her with their voice, and since then, Cindy has served us faithfully in Austin – keeping every promise she made.